DIY-NAMICsystem/Hardware_Documentation/Chapter_9.Final_Assembly/README.md

 #### What you will learn:

-How to build and finalize the box with the finished components.
+How to build and assemble the box with the finished components.
 ___

 ### Introduction

-Now that you have cut the modified cage, made the OM1 shield, and soldered components to the wires, it is time to bring all of them together!
-As the final section, this chapter will walk you through on how to finalize the DNAMIC box and put it to real use!
+With the modified cage, OM1 shield, and soldered components to the wires, they can now be assembled.

 ### Materials